 - .@NtlMuseumsScot are recruiting for a Head of Exhibitions and Design to provide vision & leadership for the exhibit… https://t.co/FfeaQmTdoK

 - .@weareunltd are looking for two Scotland based selection panelists who are interested in supporting disabled artis… https://t.co/drU4unDNYg

 Creative Scotland have today published their full Visual Arts Sector Review.
 You can read the full document and appendixes on Creative Scotland’s website now.

 The two reports from SCAN’s Mapping the Visual Arts surveys are also now available as Appendixes to the review, and a shorter summary of the headline data is available here.
 The survey data paints a comprehensive picture of the sector including information on earnings, working conditions, practice and the financial position of organisations.

-Some of the headline findings from the surveys show that; *Whilst those who work in the sector are highly qualified, levels of pay across the board are very low (average total income from all sources is £14,000 per year). *The data points towards a big disparity in earnings between men and women (for those who spent more than 35 hours on their visual arts work, women were on average earning 56% less than their male counterparts). *The majority of respondents (92%) were white and only a very small percentage reported being in receipt of disability allowances. *Most organisations are very small in scale, with small numbers of staff, but they invest the majority of their budgets in their artistic and creative programme.
+The data shows us that whilst those who work in the sector are highly qualified, levels of pay across the board are very low; the data points towards a big disparity in earnings between men and women even when part time hours have been excluded; the majority of respondents were white and only a very small percentage reported being in receipt of disability allowances; most organisations are very small in scale, with small numbers of staff, but they invest the majority of their budgets in their artistic and creative programme.
 Despite these challenges there was still a sense of optimism from respondents.
 Most people cited the high levels of artistic excellence and innovation, strong peer to peer networks and support of other artists and colleagues as being some of the best things about working in Scotland today.